Eitucaru/Eitucaru/README.md

 - [8th Grade Scratch Project](https://scratch.mit.edu/projects/364336229/embed)

-I then continued into a high school specializing in game design, where we worked with multiple game makers, level editors, dream:tm:, crey, and Unity.
+I then continued into a high school specializing in game design, where we worked with multiple game makers, level editors, Dream™ on PlayStation, Crey, and Unity.
 After that, I graduated from a game college where we built physical and interactive installations, including arcade projects and games integrated across college building walls.
-During that period, I also participated in a two-week project at Edmonds College in Seattle, plus a one-week project at University of Skovde and Sweden Game Arena.
+During that period, I also participated in a two-week project at Edmonds College in Seattle, plus a one-week project at University of Skövde and Sweden Game Arena.

 I am currently undertaking an academic IT bachelor education.